 Creating a Service Bus URI

 A Service Bus URI is a universal resource identifier (URI) that describes the location at which an endpoint is exposed on Service Bus.
 You use a Service Bus URI when you connect with both a service and client application.
-You also use a Service Bus URI when you connect to retrieve tokens for authentication and credential verification with the Access Control service.
-While you can manually create the URI, or store it in the App.config file, it’s recommended that you use the CreateServiceUri or CreateAccessControlUri methods to create your URIs, as those members contain all the relevant default settings.
+You also use a Service Bus URI when you connect to retrieve SAS tokens for authentication and credential verification.
+While you can manually create the URI, or store it in the App.config file, it’s recommended that you use the Microsoft.ServiceBus.ServiceBusEnvironment.CreateServiceUri(System.String,System.String,System.String) or Microsoft.ServiceBus.ServiceBusEnvironment.CreateAccessControlUri(System.String) methods to create your URIs, as those members contain all the relevant default settings.

 The following example shows how to programmatically create a Service Bus URI.

 Console.Write("Your Service Namespace (ex. sb://<ServiceNamespace>.servicebus.windows.net/): "); string serviceNamespace = Console.ReadLine(); Console.Write("Your Issuer Name: "); string issuerName = Console.ReadLine(); Console.Write("Your Issuer Secret: "); string issuerSecret = Console.ReadLine(); // create the service URI based on the solution name Uri address = ServiceBusEnvironment.CreateServiceUri("sb", serviceNamespace, "EchoService");